 We will work to build our capacity to dismantle oppressive systems, and we will build a network for continued dialogue and learning.
-So join us on Friday-Saturday, January 8-9, 2016.
+Join us in 2017, details forthcoming.
 To register, please visit: http://tinyurl.com/ewi-facstaff

 All white (self-identified) faculty and staff are invited to sign up.
 Capacity is limited.
 However, we will continue to accept registrations after all spaces have been filled, and you will have the option to indicate your interest in future opportunities as they become available.

 Interested in participating in any of these retreats?
 Or, maybe you'd like to become a mentor?
-If so, here are the links you'll need in order to do so:
+Check back in fall for more information.

-If you have any questions about any of the retreats, please contact Brandi Douglas at 541.737.9965 or via email at Brandi.Douglas@oregonstate.edu.
+If you have any questions about any of the retreats, please email Brandi Douglas.